ERR_SSL_PROTOCOL_ERROR: what it is and 3 effective ways to repair it

 On the website’s end, a misconfigured SSL is a common reason.
 For instance, this error may appear when forcing HTTPS without a valid SSL certificate installed.
 Similarly, not forcing HTTPS on an SSL-certified website may cause the same issue.

-Since it is difficult to pinpoint what causes the error, we will explain three typical steps to fix ERR_SSL_PROTOCOL_ERROR for both site owners and visitors.
+Even though it is difficult to pinpoint what causes this error, there are three typical steps to fixing it for both site owners and visitors.

 These methods include making sure SSL is installed, forcing HTTPS, and clearing the browser’s cache and SSL state.